Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Stage boundaries influence when information is assessed.

-Where stages are defined broadly, information may accumulate within a stage without a formal reassessment point.
+Where stages are broadly defined, information may accumulate within a stage without triggering reassessment.

-Where stages are narrower, information may be considered more frequently.
+Where stages are narrower, reassessment may occur more frequently.

-If information becomes available within a stage, but no formal decision point is triggered, it may not immediately alter direction.
+If information becomes available within a stage but no decision point is engaged, direction may not immediately change.

 System behaviour